shorebirdtech/shorebird/packages/artifact_proxy/README.md

 ## Usage

-Uses `config.yaml` to configure the engine revisions and artifact overrides.
+Uses `config.dart` to configure the engine revisions and artifact overrides.

 ```bash
 # Run locally with hot-reload enabled.